Make-School-Courses/FEW-1.1-Web-Foundations/10 - JavaScript Scope and This/README.md

 ## After Class

+- Make your custom data driven SPA
+  - Define the data that represents content for your site
+  - display the data
+  - define the design draw a wire frame
-- Continue working on your current tutorial
+  - style your work
-- Complete reading
-- Complete challenges
+  - make it animated

 ## Additional Resources